forestgrape/coronavirus/masks.md

 ### Usage Classes
 * #### Dust Protection Masks
   _Protection masks_ against dust are constructed for outside-in protection and therefore good for self protection.
-Sometimes they have valves which let out the air unfiltered.
-That means that there is no inside to outside protection.
+Sometimes they have valves which let out the air unfiltered i.e. no inside to outside filtration protection.
 Thus masks with valves offer protection for the wearer only and *not* for others.
 Dust mask exists for all mid to very high filter classes including all FFP filter classes.
+The fit is usually good and the comfort ok.
 * #### Medical masks
   There are two types of medical mask.
   * ##### Surgical Masks